 - (1) The district may provide for the levy of non-ad valorem assessments under this act on the lands and real estate benefited by the exercise of the powers authorized by this act, or any part thereof, for all or any part of the cost thereof.
-In addition to the provisions set forth under this act, the district shall also be entitled to exercise all other rights and powers regarding the levy and collection of additional non-ad valorem assessments as provided for under chapter 191, Florida Statutes. - (2) The rate of assessment shall be fixed by resolution of the board of commissioners on or before June 1 of each year as follows: - (a) One hundred fifty dollars annually shall be assessed against commercial buildings and commercial businesses.
+In addition to the provisions set forth under this act, the district shall also be entitled to exercise all other rights and powers regarding the levy and collection of additional non-ad valorem assessments as provided for under chapter 191, Florida Statutes. - (2) The rate of assessment shall be fixed by resolution of the board of commissioners on or before June 1 of each year and shall not in any event exceed one (1) mill with the following exceptions: - (a) Fifty dollars annually shall be assessed against commercial buildings with premises of 10,000 square feet or less, and \$75 annually shall be assessed against commercial businesses and commercial buildings with premises over 10,000 square feet.
 For the purpose of determining a commercial business, it is the specific intent of this act to tax individual businesses which are within a common building which are separated by walls, partitions, or custom.
 The purchase of a county occupational license shall be evidence of the existence of a business.
-Apartment buildings, motels, condominiums, mobile home parks, and other multiple family residences shall not be considered commercial buildings. - (b) Each residential dwelling unit, including mobile homes situated on any parcel of land within said district, shall pay \$75 annually. - (c) The non-ad valorem assessment amounts as established under paragraphs (a) and (b) shall be subject to annual increases, as may be approved by the board of commissioners as provided for under section 8(2). - (3) The board of commissioners may adopt by resolution the current tax assessment and collection roll compiled and prepared by the tax assessor of Okaloosa County, and may adopt a resolution fixing the levy on each lot or parcel of land subject to taxation in the district, or may, at its discretion, prepare or cause to be prepared an assessment and collection roll setting forth a description of each lot or parcel of land subject to taxation in the district together with the amount of assessment fixed by resolution, and shall, before June 1 of each year, deliver the roll to the tax assessor for collection.
-All assessments shall be made against the land subject to such assessments and the roll shall set forth the names of the respective owners of such lands.
+Apartment buildings, motels, condominiums, mobile home parks, and other multiple family residences shall not be considered commercial buildings.